iisert/Tutorials/batch-files/jupyter on hpc/README.md

 # Directions
-1. Keep the file `sshtunneltohpc.sh` on your local machine
+1. Keep the file `sshtunneltohpc.sh` on your local machine and edit the `masterpass=` parameter accordingly. if you have the keys setup, comment lines accordingly to avoid exposing the pass.
 2. Copy the files `sshtunneltonode.sh` and `start-jupyter.sh` to your masternode.
 3. Go to the terminal of your local machine and just run ```bash sshtunneltohpc.sh```
 4. This will connect your local machine to hpc, and then execute the `sshtunneltonode.sh` script automatically.